zirconeey/zirconeey.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 Rui Zhou is an Economics major student who shows strong interest in behavioral economics and matching design.
 He has a solid understanding of economics and performed well in his selected courses, including graduate-level ones.
-He is interested in both empirical and theoretical research, and has gained active experiences through dilligent practice and participation.
+He is interested in both empirical and theoretical research, and has gained knowledge and methodologies from RA experiences and independent studies.

 <span class='anchor' id='background'></span>